Nabag77/alx-system_engineering-devops/0x01-shell_permissions/README.md

     Other users: all the permissions
 9th script sets the mode of the file hello to this: rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello"
+10th script sets the mode of the file hello the same as olleh’s mode.